- Travel and Places»

 Definitely put Las Ramblas on your list of things to see in Barcelona!
 Depending upon the time you have to spend...a little or a lot...you will be able to enjoy some wondrous things.

-Be sure and notice the mosaic tile piece of art that people walk upon in the tree lined promenade of Las Ramblas.
+Be sure and notice the mosaic tile art that people walk upon in the tree lined promenade of Las Ramblas.
 It was created by famous artist Joan Miró who was born and lived in Barcelona during his youth.
+There is a spectacular Joan Miró Foundation in this city that is well worth a visit.

-Near the part called Rambia dels Estudis you will see cage after cage of colorful birds and other small animals for sale right out on the streets.
+At Rambia dels Estudis you will see cage after cage of colorful birds and other small animals for sale.

 Stalls filled with the latest magazines and books of all types are available as you stroll through these streets.

-Various types of buildings ranging from the 17- 18th century Baroque Betlem church to a mansion, Palau Güell, designed by the famous architect Gaudi in 1888 will be there among numerous others to interest students of architecture.
+Buildings ranging from the 17th to 18th century Baroque Betlem church to a mansion called Palau Güell designed by the famous architect Gaudi in 1888 are situated there.
+Numerous other buildings would also interest students of architecture.

 Tapas bars as well as many other restaurants line the streets making it easy to grab a bite of food if and when one becomes hungry.
-Had my husband and I had more time, we would have loved to have gone into some of those tapas bars and tasted food specific to that area, but the clock was ticking and we had to return to the Ritz hotel in order to catch a plane back to Majorca for the night.
+Had my husband and I had more time we would have loved to have gone into some of those tapas bars and tasted food specific to that area but the clock was ticking.
+We had to return to the Ritz Hotel in order to catch a plane back to Majorca for the night.

 So whether just strolling through Las Ramblas and absorbing some of the beauty of the exterior facades of the buildings or concentrating on the street entertainment and joining the moving tide of people enjoying themselves out on the streets, it is a place to see and also be seen if in Barcelona.